 How can glasses help for DIY?

-DIY is a very practical and skillful activity; one that you would struggle with if your eyesight wasn’t up to scratch!
+DIY is a very practical and skilful activity; one that you would struggle with if your eyesight wasn’t up to scratch!
 Wearing glasses for DIY can ensure your vision can keep up with your lifestyle; not hold it back!

 If you suffer from presbyopia; an age-related refractive error, then you would benefit from wearing glasses for DIY that can help you multitask.
 Our Varilux X series lenses allow you to capture multiple targets with one gaze, so you can carry out your DIY tasks with ease.
 98% of Varilux X series wearers expressed high satisfaction with their lenses when doing precise tasks(1).